TodePond/CellPond/README.md

 Or, you can [download the source code](https://github.com/TodePond/CellPond/archive/refs/heads/main.zip) and open `index.html` in a browser.

+## Where's the diamond gone?

+I rewrote a lot of stuff for the [Spellular Automata](https://youtu.be/xvlsJ3FqNYU) video and they broke.
+To add or subtract, you can use the new Hexagon shape.
+You can't channel-swap yet but it's [planned](https://github.com/TodePond/CellPond/issues/281).

 ## How does it work?
 What do all the shapes do?
 It's a secret.